achtnullzwei/Doorman/docs/en/guide/getting-started.md

 ## Connect to Wi-Fi
-When you power on your **Doorman-S3** for the first time, it will start **blinking rapidly in orange** — that means it's ready for Wi-Fi setup!
+When you power on your **Doorman S3** for the first time, it will start **blinking rapidly in orange** — that means it's ready for Wi-Fi setup!

 You can connect it to Wi-Fi using one of three methods:
 **Access Point**, **Improv Serial (USB)**, or **Improv Bluetooth**.